-Tabletops are crowded with platters of fried chicken and cornbread dressing, sweet potato souffle, black-eyed peas, okra gumbo, corn muffins and biscuits.
+Tabletops are crowded with platters of crispy and golden fried chicken and cornbread dressing, sweet potato souffle, black-eyed peas, okra gumbo, corn muffins and biscuits.
 The menu changes daily so regulars can have something different every day.
 Stop by and enjoy the special pleasure of a meal shared with neighbors and strangers.

 Hours of Operation